polterguy/fine-tune-hyperlambda/README.md

 * How do I retrieve a configuration value named 'foo' inside of my 'magic' section?
   - Assign it to a temporary variable
   - Prepend 'Bearer ' when assigning it
+  - Use it in an HTTP GET invocation towards foo.com
 * Select all contacts from CRM, loop through all of these and update these one at the time and change their names to 'REDACTED' and save your changes
+  - The primary key is 'id'
 * Generate code for an endpoint allowing me to update items in my stock table in my logistics database
   - Make updated values optional such that I can provide any values I wish
+  - Return the result of [data.update]
 * How do I delete a record from contacts in crm database?
 * Create an endpoint taking a name filter that's using SQL slots to return customers from my sales db
 * Create an endpoint that sends an email with subject, body, name and email as arguments
-  - Make the name filter mandatory
+  - Make the name argument mandatory
 * Create an endpoint that loads a file specified as an argument and returns its content back to caller.
   - Assume file is only filename and ONLY return files from /etc/www/
   - Split the files into lines and return individual lines
   - Change it such that only 'admin' users can execute it
+  - Return how many lines there are in file, in addition to each individual line
 * Create an upload file endpoint that saves files to /etc/temp/ folder
 * I've got a file at /etc/www/foo.zip.
 I want you to show me the code required to unzip it
 * Create an HTTP endpoint that invokes Chuck Norris Joke API to generate a random joke and return to caller